The Elder Scrolls Online’s new trailer teases a return to Skyrim

 ESO players have been able to visit some parts of the snowy country before, but it looks like the Nordic-inspired land will be a bigger focus for the MMO in the future.

 The Elder Scrolls Online launched in 2014 for PC.
 After a rocky start, the MMO has found better success through a series of updates and expansions, including 2017’s Morrowind and 2018’s Summerset.
-The latest expansion, Elsweyr, launched in Janaury.
+The latest expansion, Elsweyr, launched in May.
 ESO is also available on PlayStation 4 and Xbox One.
 The game has attracted over 11 million players.

 The Elder Scrolls Online is one of the remaining successful MMOs, along with World of Warcraft and Final Fantasy XIV.
 Along with expansions, Bethesda releases smaller content updates for the game.
 It all keeps players engaged, and now we have an idea of Bethesda’s future plans for the title (although we don’t know if this Skyrim experience will be a full-blown expansion).
 More will be revealed on January 16.